RiccardoParrino/html-css-js-train/resources/slides/md/basic-ts.md

 - Refinement
 ---
 # Advanced Types: Subtypes and Supertypes
-- Supertypes: If you have tow type A and B, and B is a supertype of A, then you can safely use A anywhere a B is required
+- Supertypes: If you have to type A and B, and B is a supertype of A, then you can safely use A anywhere and B is required
-- Subtypes: If you have two types A and B, and B is a subtype of A, then you can safely use a B anywhere an A is required
+- Subtypes: If you have two types A and B, and B is a subtype of A, then you can safely use a B anywhere and A is required
 ---
 # Advanced Types: Variance
 - Starting with some general answer: